cakuang1/ThreadedMapreduce/README.md

 ## Single threaded/sequential approach

-Contains one main thread that handles mapping and reducing
+Contains one main thread that handles mapping and reducing, and spits out a map of word counts

 ```